lacoperon/PNEB_Example_Run/README.md

 2) Equilibration at 386K for 220ps (220,000 timesteps)
 3) Annealing (temp drop) from 386K to 330K over 100ps (100,000 timesteps)
 4) Final Equilibration for 500ps (500,000 timesteps)

+## Usage

+To run the first stage, run `nohup sh pneb_first_half.sh &` on an MD-capable machine with 4 unused, sufficiently good GPUs.

+Check progress  or time to finish  by looking at any non-end-bead file within `inf` (Example: `cat pneb_bead_03_1st.inf`).

+Check relative energies of beads by looking at any file within `out` (Example: `cat pneb_bead_03_1st.inf`).

+To run the second stage, run (after first stage completion) `nohup sh pneb_second_half.sh &` on a MD-capable machine with 4 unused, sufficiently good GPUs.

+To check progress, time to finish, or relative energies of beads, follow the directions shown above except on beads with `2nd` at the end of their name.